robdan7/GameEngine/README.md

 Current features:
 - Custom model loader (requires special Python code and Blender.
 Will be added later)
 - Shaders, textures and materials.
+- A simple rendering engine with support for deffered shading in several stages.
 - Basic lighting with global illumination.
 - Basic shadow mapping functionalities.
 - The ability to create uniform blocks from java code.